 9. Take a Segway Tour

 If you’ve never tried a segway, this is the perfect opportunity!
 You can choose to tour through Historic Corolla Park or go off road and onto the beach into the sand dunes.
 You can even see the wild horses and knock two things off your to do list at once!
-They provided great instruction and practice time in an empty parking lot (which is nice for nervous nelly’s like me).
+They provided great instruction and practice time in an empty parking lot (which is nice for nervous Nelly’s like me).
 Our tour guide was super kind, knowledgeable and patient with our group.
 This was definitely one of my favorite Corolla NC activities!

 Should you visit Corolla NC?